 Online publication in Clinical and Molecular Allergy gives you the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Promotion and press coverage

 In addition, articles published in Clinical and Molecular Allergy may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Clinical and Molecular Allergy.
-A list of articles recently press-released by journals published by BioMed Central is available here.
+A list of articles recently press-released by journals published by BMC is available here.

-For further information about the advantages of publishing in a journal from BioMed Central, please click here.
+For further information about the advantages of publishing in a journal from BMC, please click here.